-An erection is a stiffening of the penis when the soft tissues inside it fill with blood.
-It occurs most often during sexual arousal but can sometimes also happen randomly.
-How long an erection lasts varies among individuals, and many factors can affect it.
+Erections most often occur during sexual arousal but can sometimes also happen randomly.
+Often, an erection lasts from a few minutes to half an hour, but this varies between individuals, as many factors can affect it.

 The duration of an erection, as well as its quality, can vary based on physical and psychological factors, including age, stress, health conditions, and medications.